 In the company of your guests, let a mysterious, warm and intimate universe surprise you…The comfortable banquettes, the beautiful velvet drapes and the superb fur cushions create an ideal environment for intimate conversations, relaxation and for the ritual of absinthe.
 Discover the Green Fairy Alcoves during an evening with friends or a happy hour with colleagues.
 Enjoy delicious Provencal appetizers along with Sarah’s cocktails!

 To book the Green Fairy Alcoves, please contact us at 514-847-8729 or by email at SarahBMontreal@ihg.com.

 Pure absinthe is first poured into a specific type of glass, on top of which a special absinthe spoon is placed.
 A sugar cube is placed on the spoon, and iced water is slowly dripped over it.
 The absinthe is diluted in three to five parts water.
 The way in which absinthe is prepared plays a key role in the way its tastes, allowing the herbal aromas to be released and to intensify with respect to the other aromas.
-Take note of the seating in the Sarah B., which represents the shape of an absinthe spoon.

 This atmospheric absinthe bar is inspired by, and named after, the divine Sarah Bernhardt (1844-1923), the queen of the French tragedy.
 Absinthe or “the green fairy” was initially used for medicinal purposes by Henriette Henriod in 1792.
 After having acquired the recipe, Daniel Henri Dubied and his son-in-law, founded the first absinthe distillery: Dubied Père et Fils in 1798.
 In great demand among the artistic milieu, it was even said that absinthe might have been the cause of madness for certain artists.